 For more information about UCF's Rules of Conduct, see http://www.osc.sdes.ucf.edu/.

-Disability statement provides readily available information for students with disabilities, and how to get accommodations for the course.
-A disability statement can be made to include accommodation details, or the following sample disability statement may also be used:
+An accessibility statement provides readily available information for students with disabilities, and how to get accommodations for the course.
+Syllabus statements can be made to include accommodation details, or the following sample accessibility statement may also be used:

 The instructional media and materials for this class are accessible to students with disabilities.
 Students who are having difficulty accessing them should contact the faculty member.